Table of contents

 Overwrite (y/n)?

-Once you select the keys’ location, you will be asked to enter an optional passphrase to encrypt your private key file on the disk.
+Once you select your desired location, you will be asked to enter an optional passphrase to encrypt your private key file on the disk.
 This step is entirely optional.
 However, if you decide to enter the passphrase, you will need to provide it every time you use this key.
 While this can be an additional extra step when logging in, we recommend doing it as it adds another layer of security.
 If you wish to skip this step, just press ENTER.

 Output